helpful-human-challenge/front-end/README.md

 1. When clicking on `red` color swatch from main list view, detail view renders main color, but displays colors from all ranges below.
 Note, this only happens with the first two listed `red` swatches, all others work as intended.

 2. Clicking on a color swatch from detail view currently does not redirect to an updated detail view featuring recently selected color.

+3. Due to missing pagination implementation, the vertical navbar does not reach bottom of page when scrolling down.